 Bless the Internet for allowing access to millions of stock photos, right?
 We can choose a photo or illustration to reflect any mood or need, but sometimes that isn’t a good thing.
 You need to choose your images carefully.

 If your practice mainly caters to business professionals in the neighborhood surrounding your practice, then a photo of a woman dressed in yoga gear on your homepage or marketing materials doesn’t connect to your message.
-Instead a photo of a D.C. or you consulting with someone in business attire projects the image of your patients, along with your professionalism.
+Instead, use a photo of you consulting with someone in business attire projects the image of your patients, along with your professionalism.

 Also, you need to keep the style of the photos consistent.
 In other words, perhaps you like images that appear drawn or computer-created versus actual photography.
 That’s great, but don’t mix them.